Thick as Thieves with Physics, or a walk for fans of science, discovery and experiments

 Next to the Polish Aviators’ Park lies Poland’s largest sports and exhibition arena, famous for hosting major competitions and concerts.
 You can take a peek inside the state-of-the-art Tauron Arena Kraków (Tauron Arena Kraków is just 4 km east of the Main Market Square.) during guided tours held several times a month.
 Visitors can explore parts of the venue which are usually inaccessible to the public, such as technical rooms, changing rooms for participants in sports competitions and VIP lounges.
 You’ll visit each level of the arena and learn the secrets of its construction.
 Previews and more information on the arena’s website: tauronarenakrakow.pl.

 We end our walk with a real treat for young physicists: the Garden of Experiences is perfect for everyone who gets a kick from finding out for themselves how things work.
 The entire site is outdoors, so the Garden of Experiments is open between April and October.
 We will learn more about the laws of physics by conducting experiments and experiencing things with our own senses.
-Covering around six hectares, the park is home to over sixty exhibits demonstrating myriad phenomena from the worlds of mechanics, optics, hydrostatics, magnetism and acoustics, such as a Newton’s cradle, 3D maze, speaking tubes, stone xylophone, kaleidoscope, prisms and water vortex generators.
+Covering around six hectares, the park is home to 110 exhibits demonstrating myriad phenomena from the worlds of mechanics, optics, hydrostatics, magnetism and acoustics, such as a Newton’s cradle, 3D maze, speaking tubes, stone xylophone, kaleidoscope, prisms and water vortex generators.
 There is also the geological Geogarden exhibition, the sensory exhibition exploring smell, and a green Lem-byrinth maze adorned with quotes from Stanisław Lem’s works.
 Who was Stanisław Lem?
 He was Poland’s most famous science fiction writer and futurologist, and the author of the stories about Pilot Pirx.
 The minor planet 3836 Lem has been named after him.